Please sign in as a member to access the following Professional Learning Scholarship applications:

 Financial Management Professional Development Program for School Leaders and Administrators

 “FINANCE MATTERS” is the professional learning program developed by the Schools Finance and Resources Branch (Financial Services Division).
-The program provides essential professional development to school leaders and school administrators focussing on financial management best practice.
-It is presented as seven half-day modules.
+The program provides essential professional development to school leaders and school administrators focussing on financial management best practice. .
 There is no cost to participants or schools.

 - Module 6 – Taxation